We Reviewed Dozens Of The Best 1st Grade Apps So You Don’t Have To. Here Are Our Top Picks.

 Here is a collection of 18 games that teach lessons across the first grade curriculum.
 Kids will be reading, spelling, doing math, and more in no time with this app.
 They can explore patterns, categorization, and other preacademics while they work on the school skills at the same time.
 They can play Bingo and other traditional games or try something totally new.

 The app is free to download and includes 2 games unlocked.
-An in-app purchase of $3.99 will unlock the rest.
+An in-app purchase of $4.99 will unlock the rest.
+There is also a monthly subscription option.

 Kids will learn to identify coins, match them to their values, and count them in this beginning app.
 The app has four modes, so you can adjust it to suit your child’s current needs.
 It’s from the publishers at K12, so it’s comprehensive and no nonsense.
 It’s a great review or practice app for kids who are learning to work with money.